Alatius/cavallinlatin/README.md

 # Latinskt lexicon

-This the repository for the digitizing the Latin-Swedish Lexicon by Christian Cavallin, specifically the proofreading of the OCR text.
+This is the repository for the digitizing the Latin-Swedish Lexicon by Christian Cavallin, specifically the proofreading of the OCR text.
 The project is initiated and administrated by Johan Winge (Alatius), johan.winge@gmail.com, who should be contacted if you have questions.
 The rest of this information is in Swedish, but anyone is invited to participate.

 Hela boken (”Latinskt lexicon, till läroverkens tjenst, i etymologisk uppställning utarbetadt af Christian Cavallin.”) är inskannad från ett exemplar från den reviderade upplagan tryckt 1873.
 Titelsida, förord, och förkortningslista återfinns här under `frontmatter`.
 Den egentliga ordbokstexten är uppdelad i en bildfil per kolumn, och återfinns under `columns`.